Seb-lg/OpenglPlayground/README.md

 - [X] Create a window
 - [X] Load and display an obj from file
 - [X] Add scene tree to the game engine
+- [X] Use the scene tree to fix the position of the camera to the submarine
+- [ ] Use the perlin noise to generate a map arround the submarine
 - [ ] Handle keyboard event
-- [ ] Use the scene tree to fix the position of the camera to the submarine
 - [ ] See if having only one vertex array is possible
-- [ ] Use the perlin noise to generate a map arround the submarine
 - [ ] Create a shader to simulate the deep sea environment
 - [ ] Create a lidar using raycasting